EugeneGohh/TeenVest/README.md

 A list of features to be introduced soon:

+- [ ] Add a note-taking functionality (Working on this now) :computer:
 - [ ] Graph that displays market data
 - [ ] User able to buy/sell stocks
-- [ ] Add a note-taking functionality

 <!-- CONTRIBUTING -->